-Electrical Safety & Compliance obligations are set to significantly increase for Victorian landlords if the draft changes to the Residential Tenancy Act 1997 (Vic) become law, as is expected on or before March 29, 2021
+Electrical Safety & Compliance obligations have significantly increased for Victorian owners as the draft changes to the Residential Tenancy Act 1997 (Vic) became law on March 29, 2021

-As a Landlord, you have a duty of care to your tenants that, under the proposed changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.
+As an owner, you have a duty of care to your renters that, under the new changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.

-- The rental provider must ensure an electrical safety check of all electrical appliances, installations and fittings is conducted every 2 years by a licensed or registered electrician;
+- The owner must ensure an electrical safety check of all electrical appliances, installations and fittings is conducted every 2 years by a licensed or registered electrician;

-- The rental provider must provide the renter with the date of the most recent safety check upon request; and
+- The owner must provide the renter with the date of the most recent safety check upon request; and

-- If an electrical safety check has not been conducted within the last 2 years the rental provider must arrange one as soon as practicable upon a renter occupying the premises.
+- If an electrical safety check has not been conducted within the last 2 years the owner must arrange one as soon as practicable upon a renter occupying the premises.

 A record of an electrical safety check must include the following information:

-For more information see the draft Residential Tenancies Regulations 2020
+For more information see the authorised Residential Tenancies Regulations 2021

 The advice provided in these guidelines is of a general nature only and is a summary of the main legislation and regulations affecting electrical safety in the relevant states described.
 It is not to be treated as a comprehensive appraisal of all electrical safety legislation and regulations in force.
 This advice does not constitute legal advice and should not be relied upon as such.
 The advice is a summary of guidelines published by state and territory government websites.
 Accordingly, we have relied on the accuracy of the content published by the relevant websites in compiling this advice.
 You should seek legal or other professional advice before acting or relying on any of the content.